How the Peregrine ODA can speed up your STC

 - Designated Engineering Representatives oversight

-The FAA response time can be driven by “within 30 day and 45 day” statutory requirements and policy guidelines, with 45 days or more being experienced depending on the ACO.
+The FAA response time can be driven by “within 30 day and 45 day” statutory requirements and policy guidelines, with 45 days or more being experienced depending on the applicable Certification Branch.
 The actual time is dependent upon office and personnel workload.
 Airlines, major airframe manufacturers and other higher priority projects can often take precedence over STC and other lower priority projects.
-Often, ACO schedules include a disclaimer “if no COS activities take priority.”
+Often, Certification Branch schedules include a disclaimer “if no COS activities take priority.”

 STC Process Streamlined Using an ODA